joa/graphite/README.md

 QMK implementation of the [Graphite layout](https://github.com/rdavison/graphite-layout) for the [Moonlander](https://www.zsa.io/moonlander/) keyboard.

-Includes a _magic key_ similar to [Magic Sturdy](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md) to combat SFBs as well as some hacks to support German Umlauts on an US layout.
+Includes a _magic key_ similar to [Magic Sturdy](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md) to combat SFBs as well as some hacks to support German Umlauts on a US layout.

 You can also find an Oryx-friendly version [here](https://configure.zsa.io/moonlander/layouts/GLeeV/latest/0/intro).